Welcome To Cala Galdana | Home

 Arenal d'en Castell | Binibeca | Cala Alcaufar | Cala Blanca | Cala Galdana | Cala Llonga | Cala Morell | Cala'n Blanes | Cala'n Bosch | Cala'n Forcat | Cala'n Porter | Cala Santandria | Ciutadella | Es Canutells | Es Castell | Los Delfines | Mahon | Playas de Fornells | Punta Prima | S'Algar | Santo Tomas | Son Bou | Son Parc | F A Q | Links | Contact Us | Menorca Accommodation | Flight Information |

 Also a special attraction that the kids will spot straight away in the resort is the pizzeria Tobogán.
 In addition to the restaurant and bar, there is a couple of fair sized water slides that operate on a "pay as you go" basis, a playground and a mini golf course in their grounds.

 On the main road running into Cala Galdana from Ferreries, you will find one of the best equestrian shows on

-During the summer months from June to September, they hold shows every
+the island at the Son Martorellet Estate.
+During the summer months from May to October, they hold shows every

-evening beginning at 8.30pm.
+Tuesday and Thursday evening beginning at 8.30pm.
+Contact details are:

 Carretera Cala Galdana Km.
-0,5
+1,7

-Telephone: +34 971 155 059
+Telephone: +34 971 373 406

-Web site: www.showmenorca.com
+Web site: www.sonmartorellet.com